leeandrew1212/Auzure-Kibana/README.md

 Integrating an Elasticsearch, Logstash, & Kibana, (ELK) allows users to monitor the vulnerable virtual machines for changes to the data's logs, and events.
 System's applications, infrastructures, clickstreams, performance etc. A Filebeat for example gathers, parse, & augment the data.
 A Metricbeat records metrics along with statistics from the operating system and services running on the server.

- - The configuration details of each machine may be found below.
+ - The configuration details of each machine may be seen in the below table.

 | Name               | Function            | IP Address | Operating System |
 |--------------------|---------------------|------------|------------------|